 2. Run the setup

-- Wizard installation: To run the installation using the Setup wizard, see "Install a load generator on Linux with the Setup wizard" below. - Silent installation: To perform a silent installation, see "Silent load generator installation on Linux" on page 36.
+- Wizard installation: To run the installation using the Setup wizard, see Install a load generator on Linux with the Setup wizard. - Silent installation: To perform a silent installation, see Silent load generator installation on Linux.

 3. Configure your environment